 You can start saving for your child right from birth, you just need to get a Social Insurance Number for your child first as the RESP will be registered to that SIN.
 You can learn more about how to open the RESP for your child at CanLearn.

 One of the great things about the RESP is that a number of people can contribute to the account.
 Grandparents, friends, and others are allowed to make contributions on behalf of your child.
 If you are comfortable with this strategy, you can ask friends and family to contribute to the RESP on behalf of your child, rather than giving them toys and gadgets for birthdays and holidays.

 RESPs are similar to RRSPs or TFSAs in that they can include various investment products in a government plan to shelter tax and encourage saving.
-Unlike RRSPs, but similar to a TFSA, you do not get a tax deduction when you contribute, but there is no tax withheld when you withdraw the money.
+It’s important to note that you don’t receive a tax deduction for your contribution to the RESP, though, as you would with the RRSP contribution.
+Your RESP is more like a TFSA in this regard: You do not get a tax deduction when you contribute, but there is no tax withheld when you withdraw the money.

 The CESG is a grant equal to 20% of your contribution, up to $500 each year.
 The lifetime maximum of the grant is $7,200 per child.
 Because of this $500 grant limit, you should consider only contributing the $2,500 a year necessary to receive the grant.

-What if your child does not attend post-secondary education?
+What if your child does not complete a post-secondary education?
 After the age of 21, you can transfer up to $50,000 to your own RRSP.
-You do have to return the grant money though.
+You do have to return the grant money, though.

 Looking for a simple, diversified portfolio to use in a Registered Education Savings Plan?
-I’d suggest an even split of the four TD e-Series Funds I’ve mentioned previously.
-As and example, you could contribute $100 every 2 weeks, $25 into each index fund.
+I suggest an even split of these four TD e-Series Funds I’ve mentioned previously.
+As an example, you could contribute $100 every 2 weeks, $25 into each index fund.